 We believe in the extraordinary potential of gender-expansive youth

 We believe in choice, consent, and emotional resilience

 We create a culture that values girls and builds confidence

-We are accountable to the girls we serve and to their communities
+We are accountable to the gender-expansive youths we serve and to their communities

-Girls’ LEAP began as a community response to a wave of assaults against women and girls in Cambridge in the 1990s.
-Determining that there were no resources available to protect young girls, two local women, Deborah Weaver and Peggy Barrett, co-founded Girls' LEAP.
-After extensive program research, our specialized & research-based curriculum was carefully constructed to meet the physical and socio-emotional needs of girls.
+Girls’ LEAP turns 25 this year!
+We began as a community response to a wave of assaults against women and girls in Cambridge in the 1990s.
+Recognizing the lack of resources available to protect young girls in their community, Deborah Weaver and Peggy Barrett co-founded Girls' LEAP.
+They built a curriculum based on extensive research to meet the physical and socio-emotional needs of girls and gender-expansive youth.

 Girls’ LEAP delivered its first programs in 1997 and was incorporated as a 501(c)3 non-profit in 2000.
 In 2008, Root Cause recognized the success of our innovative curriculum with a Social Innovator award.
 We have been supported by the generosity of individuals, foundations, and corporations who seek to invest in the futures of girls and gender-expansive youth in Boston.
 Most recently, we were honored by the Anna B. Stearns Foundation 2022 Sylvia Simmons Best Practice Award for an organization exhibiting innovation and excellence in serving the needs of women and girls in the Greater Boston area.

 Partnerships with our students, their parents, and community organizations have been essential to LEAP.
 We are grateful to be able to reach more youth, more deeply through our work with other youth-serving organizations including Women’s Money Matters and Big Sister Boston, as well as the city of Boston, Boston Public Schools, City Connects, and Work, Inc.